aborealis/linux-mining-debian/README.md

 ## Nvidia-setting and overclocking

-You can play with GPU's memory frequencies within factory limits with `nvidia-smi` utility.
-But if you want to go beyond the limits, use `nvidia-settings` GUI utility.

 When nvidia-settings starts, it reads the current settings from its configuration file (typically ~/.nvidia-settings-rc) and sends those settings to the X server.
 Then, it displays a graphical user interface  (GUI) for configuring the current settings.
 When nvidia-settings exits, it queries the current settings from the X server and saves them to the configuration file.

 ## Nvidia-settings over ssh